Davie County High School

 Davie County High School (DCHS) is a public high school in Mocksville, North Carolina, United States.
-Davie County High School is the sole traditional high school in the Davie County School System; it had an enrollment of 1,784 as of the 2013–2014 academic school year.
+Davie County High School is the sole traditional high school in the Davie County School System; it had an enrollment of 1,808 as of the 2023–2024 academic school year.

 History

 Davie County High School was built in 1956 on the outskirts of downtown Mocksville, the county seat.
-Initially the school team name was the Rebels, the school later faced controversy and changed mascots.
+Initially the school team name was the Rebels, but the school later faced controversy and changed mascots.
 Davie County High's new team name became the War Eagles.

 Since 2000, the county population has expanded 8.2%, and there were ongoing debates that the school might have been too crowded.
 Two school bond referendums were held, in 2003 and 2007, to provide money for a second new school in the eastern part of the county; however, each of the referendums were rejected by nearly 2-to-1 margins.

 In 2014, voters approved the construction of one new high school.

-The new high school is located on Farmington Road in north eastern Davie County.
+The new high school is located on Farmington Road in northeastern Davie County.
 It was approved by a 53.76% to 46.24% margin.

+In 2023, several Davie County High School students, alumni, and faculty were selected as members of the county's winning delegation for the All-America City Award.
+This included Grayson Haynes, Macey Smith, Journey Bowman, Amber Lynde, Alyse Wooldridge, Anthony Davis, Jinda Haynes, Jennifer Lynde, Ellie Prillaman, Sylas Johnson, Sean Lane, Emma James, Merritt Killian, Brooklyn Lakey, Whitney DeLoach, and Tami Daniel.

 Athletics

+Davie County High School is part of the North Carolina High School Athletic Association (NCHSAA).
+They are currently classified as a 7A school, and are members of the 7A/6A North Piedmont Conference.
+Current ADM: 1949.
 Davie County High offers the following sports: